shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 	- To keep code adaptive to change you must manage dependencies effectively.
 	- assemblies are loaded at run time by CLR.
 So, even though you add reference, if that assembly is not used it will not generate error/or be loaded
-	- using keywork - in a class, gets omitted if that assembly is NOT used
+	- using keywork - in a class, gets omitted if that assembly is NOT used, only for sugar coding code/easier to read

 3. Managing Dependencies